readysettech/handbook/handbook/values/index.html.md

 ##### When we iterate slowly
 In some cases, rapid iteration can get in the way of [results](#results).
 In those instances, we add additional review to the approval process; not to prohibit, but to be more deliberate in our iteration.
-The change process is documented in the [GitLab Handbook Usage](/handbook/handbook-usage/) page and takes place via merge request approvals.
+The change process is documented in the [Handbook Usage](/handbook/handbook-usage/) page and takes place via merge request approvals.

 ## 👁️ Transparency